Please contact us at

 Charitable number 106846942RR0001

-Did you know that 50% of Canadians have been touched by heart disease or stroke, either personally or through a family member or close friend?
-And that 3.5 million people in Canada are living with these conditions?
+Did you know that more than 3.5 million people across the country of all ages, ethnicities and genders are living with heart conditions, stroke or vascular cognitive impairment.
 Your fundraising and donations can – and will – make a difference.
 Together, we will drive the research breakthroughs that will save lives.

 At age 57, Donna Hart got a diagnosis of heart failure and was told she’d need a heart transplant to survive.
 Several months later, her husband, Barry Tsuruda, suffered a heart attack requiring emergency surgery.